leoloso/leoloso.com/src/posts/demonstrating-pop-api-graphql-on-steroids.md

 [<a href="https://newapi.getpop.org/api/graphql/?postId=1&query=post($postId)@post.content|date(d/m/Y)@date,getJSON(%22https://newapi.getpop.org/wp-json/newsletter/v1/subscriptions%22)@userList|arrayUnique(extract(getSelfProp(%self%,%20userList),lang))@userLangs|extract(getSelfProp(%self%,%20userList),email)@userEmails|arrayFill(getJSON(sprintf(%22https://newapi.getpop.org/users/api/rest/?query=name|email%26emails[]=%s%22,[arrayJoin(getSelfProp(%self%,%20userEmails),%22%26emails[]=%22)])),getSelfProp(%self%,%20userList),email)@userData,self.post($postId)@post%3CcopyRelationalResults([content,%20date],[postContent,%20postDate])%3E|self.getSelfProp(%self%,%20postContent)@postContent%3Ctranslate(from:%20en,to:%20arrayDiff([getSelfProp(%self%,%20userLangs),[en]])),renameProperty(postContent-en)%3E|getSelfProp(%self%,%20userData)@userPostData%3CforEach%3CapplyFunction(function:%20arrayAddItem(array:%20[],value:%20%22%22),addArguments:%20[key:%20postContent,array:%20%value%,value:%20getSelfProp(%self%,sprintf(postContent-%s,[extract(%value%,%20lang)]))]),applyFunction(function:%20arrayAddItem(array:%20[],value:%20%22%22),addArguments:%20[key:%20header,array:%20%value%,value:%20sprintf(string:%20%22%3Cp%3EHi%20%s,%20we%20published%20this%20post%20on%20%s,%20enjoy!%3C/p%3E%22,values:%20[extract(%value%,%20name),getSelfProp(%self%,%20postDate)])])%3E%3E">View query results</a>]

 Finally, we translate the message to the user's language.
 To do this, we use directive `<forEach>` to iterate on all array items whose `lang` field is `"en"` (for English), since we don't want to translate those.
 This is accomplished through the filter condition passed through argument `if`.
-Then, each array item is passed to the nested directive `<advancePointerInArray>`, which can navigate the inner structure of the array and position itself on the property that needs be translated: `header`.
+Then, each array item is passed to the composed directive `<advancePointerInArray>`, which can navigate the inner structure of the array and position itself on the property that needs be translated: `header`.

-Finally the element is passed to the next nested directive, `<translate>`, which receives a string of arrays to translate as its affected fields, and an array of languages to translate to passed through expression `toLang` (which we create on-the-fly just for this purpose of communicating data across directives), and by setting argument `oneLanguagePerField` to `true` and `override` to `true` the directive knows to match each element on these 2 arrays to do the translation and place the result back on the original property.
+Finally the element is passed to the next composed directive, `<translate>`, which receives a string of arrays to translate as its affected fields, and an array of languages to translate to passed through expression `toLang` (which we create on-the-fly just for this purpose of communicating data across directives), and by setting argument `oneLanguagePerField` to `true` and `override` to `true` the directive knows to match each element on these 2 arrays to do the translation and place the result back on the original property.

 ```php
 self.